-From here, brands have several features to leverage.
 The comments section isn’t just for viewers—you can add your own comments as you stream.
 You can also tap a comment and hit “pin comment” to keep it at the top of the feed for viewers to easily access.
 This is handy for any housekeeping or announcements that viewers tuning in mid-stream might have missed.
 Filter unwanted words or phrases by checking your settings, or turn comments off altogether by hitting the three dots on your screen followed by “turn off commenting.”

-Once you understand how it works, the next step in the process is creating killer content.
-Some users start livestreaming to simply have a chat with followers, but this isn’t the best approach for brands.
+Once you understand how it works, the next step in the process is creating amazing content.
+Some users start live streaming to simply have a chat with followers, but this isn’t the best approach for brands.
 It’s important to consider both your brand DNA and your audience.
 In a recent study, 80% of respondents said they would rather watch live video from a brand than read a blog or in-feed social post.
 This is a chance to bring some of that static content to life for up to an hour.

 For Fresh, going live was a new frontier, and they dove in head first.
-After a few experiments with influencers and the brand’s founders, they noticed a drop off of viewers when the stream wasn’t centered around a particular activity.
+After a few experiments with influencers and the brand’s founders, they noticed a drop off in viewers when the stream wasn’t centred around a particular activity.
 An enticing CTA and value-focused experience has been essential to drawing an audience.
 It may be tempting to use Live as an advertising platform—but investing in a subtle approach and building an engaged digital community will likely see greater ROI.

-In a recent conversation with Meghan Kissinger, senior manager of social media at beautyblender, we discussed how she jumped at the opportunity to deepen connections with followers through Live.
+In a recent conversation with Meghan Kissinger, senior manager of social media at Beautyblender, we discussed how she jumped at the opportunity to deepen connections with followers through Live.
 The brand “immediately recognized [Instagram Live’s] impact during this time when so many people are feeling alone, and hit the ground running to build out a robust strategy.”
 They now offer virtual master classes with celebrity makeup artists and influencers, meditation sessions, nutrition Q&As, and more.

 If you aren’t sure where to start, try these prompts from Instagram Business: